josevnz/Falco/tutorial/README.md

 docker run --detach --net="host" --pid="host" --volume "/:/host:ro,rslave" quay.io/prometheus/node-exporter:latest --path.rootfs=/host
 ```

-The node-exporter and the falco-exporter will rus on every host that needs their data scrapped, now you need wait to collect all these metrics into a single location, for that will use the [Prometheus agent](https://prometheus.io/docs/prometheus/latest/getting_started/):
+The node-exporter and the falco-exporter will run on every host that needs their data scrapped, now you need wait to collect all these metrics into a single location, for that will use the [Prometheus agent](https://prometheus.io/docs/prometheus/latest/getting_started/):

 ```yaml=
 ---